-Air Shows, Flyovers and Static Displays
+17.2.2.
+Air Shows, Flyovers and Static Displays.
 To initiate a request for an Air Force flyover, air show static display and/or tactical aircraft or parachute demonstration, the requester or sponsoring organization must complete and sign the electronic Defense Department Form 2535, Request for Military Aerial Support, on the U.S. Air Force Aerial Events website; the "owner" of the event site must certify the form; and the local Federal Aviation Administration (FAA) Flight Standards District Office (FSDO) must approve the event before the request is submitted to the SAF/PA via e-mail: aerialevents@us.af.mil.
-Request procedures and additional information may be found at the U.S. Air Force Aerial Events website www.airshows.pa.hq.af.mil or by calling the Aerial Events program manager at (703) 695-9664.